 During insertion, there’s also a risk of perforation or penetration of your uterine wall or cervix.
 Another potential concern is a condition called embedment.
-This is when the device attaches to the wall of your uterus.
+This is when the device attaches inside of the wall of your uterus.
 In both of these cases, the IUD may need to be surgically removed.

 If you’ve noticed hair loss, it’s important that you visit a doctor to find out if there’s any other possible explanation.
 Your doctor will likely check for vitamin and mineral deficiencies and assess your thyroid function.

-While it’s difficult to prove that Mirena is the cause of your hair loss, if your doctor can’t find another explanation, you may wish to have the IUD removed.
+While it may be difficult to prove that Mirena is the cause of your hair loss, if your doctor can’t find another explanation, you may wish to have the IUD removed.

 In the small New Zealand study, 2 of the 3 women who removed their IUD due to concerns about hair loss reported to have successfully regrown their hair following removal.

 There are also a few lifestyle changes and home remedies that can help you regenerate your hair, such as: